wenzel-lab/syringe-pumps-and-controller/2_syringe-pump.md

 ![](images/syringe-pump/lead-screw-coupling.jpg)

-Take two [M3 nut]{Qty: 2}, insert them on the [back support - B][Back support - B] and push then in.
+Take two [M3 nut]{Qty: 2}, insert them on the [back support - B][Back support - B] and push them in.
 Feel free to grab whatever tools you need to push them in.
 Make sure they align with the screw holes on the back support.
 Then, take two [M3 10mm][M3 10mm screw]{Qty: 2} and screw them just to hold the nuts.
 Use a [M3 hex key].

 ![](images/syringe-pump/backsup-B-nut.jpg)
 ![](images/syringe-pump/backsup-B-screw.jpg)